occipital/django-content-settings/docs/permissions.md

 ## Overview

-The `content_settings.permissions` *([source](https://github.com/occipital/django-content-settings/blob/master/content_settings/permissions.py))* module in Django provides functions that can be used as arguments for the `fetch_permission` and `update_permission` attributes.
-These functions determine the accessibility of variables based on user permissions.
+The `content_settings.permissions` *([source](https://github.com/occipital/django-content-settings/blob/master/content_settings/permissions.py))* module in Django provides functions that can be used as arguments for the  permission attributes of your types.
+Such as:

+* `fetch_permission` - permission for API access to the variables through the URLS `/content-settings/fetch/*/` and `views.FetchSettingsView`
+* `update_permission` - permission to change the variable in the admin panel
+* `view_permission` - permission to see the variable in the admin panel (it woudn't be listed for those who are not allowed)
+* `view_history_permission` - permission to see the history of changes for the variable.
+It is the only permission where None is allowed, in that case the permission will be taken from `view_permission`

 ### Functions in the Module